Bow Street Magistrates' Court and Police Station: 1992-present

+As part of the 1993 Covent Garden Festival a performance of Gilbert and Sullivan's Trial by Jury of 1875 took place in Court No. 1.

 The listed status of the building meant that it was not economic to update it to modern standards.
 It was accordingly considered for closure, enabling better use of a building that faces the front of the Royal Opera House.
-The police station closed in 1992, its area and that of Canon Row merging to form the area covered by the new Charing Cross Police Station, and in 2004 the court was put up for sale by its joint owners, the Greater London Magistrates' Courts Authority and the Metropolitan Police Authority.
+The police station closed in 1992, its area and that of Canon Row merging to form the area covered by the new Charing Cross Police Station.
+In 2004 the court was put up for sale by its joint owners, the Greater London Magistrates' Courts Authority and the Metropolitan Police Authority.
 In July 2005 the site was bought by property developer Gerry Barrett to convert into a boutique hotel, and the court closed on 14 July 2006.

 The final case heard in the court was that of Jason John Handy, a 33-year-old alcoholic-vagrant who was accused of breaching his anti-social behaviour order.
 Other cases on the last day included beggars, shoplifters, illegal minicab drivers and a terrorist hearing - the first of its kind—in which a terror suspect was accused of breaching his control order.
 The final day was heavily attended by members of the press.
 The court's remaining cases moved to Horseferry Road Magistrates' Court which itself closed in 2011, when its work moved to the old Marylebone Court House and renamed Westminster Magistrates' Court.

 In 2008 the Bow Street site was sold to Austrian developers who obtained planning permission for a hotel and police museum, while maintaining the facade of the old court building.
 In October 2016 the site was sold on again, to the UK arm of Qatari investment firm BTC, who used the existing planning permission.
-A 91-room hotel, run by the New York based NoMad chain, opened in May 2021, as did a public restaurant and a museum of London police history.
+A 91-room hotel, run by the New York-based NoMad chain, opened in May 2021, as did a public restaurant and a museum of London police history.